robrich/angular-tutorial/src/chapters/chapter04-bootstrap.md

 ### Overview

 For our styling we are going to use [Bootstrap 4](https://v4-alpha.getbootstrap.com/) which is still in alpha.
-The reason for picking Bootstrap 4 and not Bootstrap 3 is so that you will be able to use the [Angular UI library](https://ng-bootstrap.github.io) if you so choose.
-We will not be using the Angular UI library in this workshop but it is a great library for component.
-If you are a Bootstrap 3 developer, you can see all of the change in the [Migration Guide](https://v4-alpha.getbootstrap.com/migration/).
+The reason for picking Bootstrap 4 and not Bootstrap 3 is so that we can use [Angular Bootstrap library (ng-bootstrap)](https://ng-bootstrap.github.io).  ng2-bootstrap is written 100% in JavaScript with no need for JQuery or Bootstrap's JavaScript library to be included.

 ### Goals